 • Maternal Morbidity and Mortality

-In the United States, other main causes of pregnancy-related deaths include hemorrhage, infections and sepsis, cardiovascular events (embolisms, preeclampsia, eclampsia, blood pressure disorders of pregnancy), and diabetes.
+• Leading causes of pregnancy-related death in the United States include hemorrhage, cardiovascular events (embolisms, preeclampsia, eclampsia, blood pressure disorders of pregnancy), uncontrolled diabetes, and sepsis/infection.

 Maternal Mortality Risk Factors: